home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

         return self.async_show_form(step_id="init", data_schema=vol.Schema(data_schema))
 ```

 If you'd like to pre-fill data in the form, you have two options.
-The first is to use the `deafult` parameter.
+The first is to use the `default` parameter.
 This will both pre-fill the field, and act as the default value in case the user leaves the field empty.

 ```python
     data_schema = {